hashicorp/vagrant/website/www/source/vmware/reseller.html.md

 # Reseller Information

-We are very happy to work with resllers for the Vagrant VMware provider.
+We are very happy to work with resellers for the Vagrant VMware provider.

 This page is intended to answer questions commonly needed by resellers.
 If you are a reseller,